Letitia MacTavish Hargrave: Later life and death

 Letitia MacTavish and James Hargrave reunited and began living in Sault Ste.
 Marie in 1852.
 The couple and their young children would live there until 1854, when Letitia died of cholera on 18 September after a very short stint with the illness.
 A few months later, their youngest, Dugald John, also died.
 Emotionally destroyed by these tragedies, James Hargrave left his post at Sault Ste.
 Marie and returned to Scotland, resigning from the Hudson's Bay Company.
 Letitia's body was brought to Toronto and is interred there.

 Letters and correspondence

-The Letters of Letitia MacTavish Hargrave were saved by friends and family and were eventually compiled by Margaret MacLeod.
-Through reading these letters, scholars can delve into the world of a socialite woman living in the vast expanses of Rupert's Land.
+The Letters of Letitia MacTavish Hargrave were saved by friends and family and were eventually compiled and edited by historian Margaret Arnett MacLeod for the Champlain Society.
+In the course of her research Mrs. MacLeod identified the MacTavish chiefly descent and wrote to the Lord Lyon King of Arms, initiating the process that eventually led to the restoration of the Clan MacTavish chiefship in 1997.

-Letitia's letters display the mind of an intelligent, humorous and interesting woman as she lived in an alien world.
-Her love for her family and life in York Factory give scholars the unique perspective of the only white woman on that end of the frontier, giving a more human and in depth look into life with the Hudson's Bay Company.